benyap/firestore-backfire/README.md

 ## Data sources

 A data source provides a way to to read and write data to an external location.
-This pacakge comes with a few implementations, and exports interfaces for you to implement your own ones in Node if the provided implementations do not suit your needs.
+This package comes with a few implementations, and exports interfaces for you to implement your own ones in Node if the provided implementations do not suit your needs.